James Stern, violin

 Michael Torke: Bright Blue Music

 Saturday, June 20, 2015.
 8PM | Dekelboum Concert Hall

-Rossen Milanov, a frequent guest on the podium on many of the countries top orchestras, returns to lead the National Festival Orchestra in three works of boundless color and excitement.
+Rossen Milanov, a frequent guest on the podium of many of the country's top orchestras, returns to lead the National Festival Orchestra in three works of boundless color and excitement.